Sureshkb1234/JSBDDFrameworkNLTommy/README.md

 7. Add more error handling to make the step defintion functions robust.
 8. Handle multi lingual locators whereever reuqred (specifically when verify html text displayed for the element )
 9. Logically study all scenarios and make the test cases independent of each other , Now in this demo, 3rd Test scenario is depending on 2nd scenario.
 In real time it should not be the case.
 It will also help to run tests parallelly.
-10.Add config file to add paramters, example username / pasword etc.., you can keep the password in encyrpted format in config file, decrypt it when use in the application
+10. Add config file to add paramters, example username / pasword etc.., you can keep the password in encyrpted format in config file, decrypt it when use in the application